 GEOMORPHIC & ECOLOGICAL FUNDAMENTALS OF RIVER & STREAM RESTORATION COURSE 18-22 AUGUST 2025

-Our five-day introductory course emphasizes understanding the geomorphic and ecological process as a sound basis for planning and designing river restoration.
+Our five-day introductory workshop emphasizes understanding the geomorphic and ecological process as a sound basis for planning and designing river restoration.
 It covers general principles and case studies from a wide range of environments.
 Incorporating insights from recent research in fluvial geomorphology and ecology, the course emphasizes developing predictive connections between objectives and actions, learning from built restoration projects and developing restoration strategies and innovative management approaches to address underlying causes of channel or ecosystem change rather than prescriptive approaches.

 Instructors | Registration, fees, travel | Text & Materials | Agenda